2007 (2)

 “Valid CSS” and Similar Claims Are Unprofessional

 You know them.
-“Valid CSS” here, “Valid HTML” there, crowned by a “WAI AA” button.
+“Valid CSS” here, “Valid HTML” there, complemented by a “WAI AA” button.
 When these website claims hold true, that’s a great thing.
-Unfortunately, those compliance and quality claims have no place on professional websites.
+Unfortunately, these conformance and quality claims have no place on professional websites.

 …is a good rule of thumb when you need a web designer or developer.
 Though it’s not necessarily the most important criterion, the benefits are obvious.
 Web designers who also own websites are more likely to be close to the medium…